 As much as I love to wax nostalgic about Wild Turkey, I often have to remind myself that it is a business after all.
 That said, Wild Turkey is special – not just to me, but in how they operate in comparison to many other distilleries.
-Regardless of ownership and corporate status, it’s very much a family business.
+Regardless of ownership and corporate status, it’s very much a family-centered business.
 The Russells have been the heart and soul of Wild Turkey for, well, decades.

 Wild Turkey Master’s Keep Decades is in my mind, a true “passing of the torch” from Jimmy to Eddie Russell.
 While 2015’s Master’s Keep was the first Wild Turkey release to be solely credited to Eddie, the bourbon itself seems more of an experiment – outlier barrels demonstrating how hyper-aged whiskey can maintain grace under the right conditions.
 Decades, on the other hand, is a unique blend of eras.
-Containing straight bourbons aged from 10 to 20 years, it may be the only Wild Turkey (save for possibly 2012-2013 Rare Breed) composed of whiskey from all three known barrel-entry proofs: 107 (pre-2004), 110 (2004-2006), and 115 (2006-present).
-And so we have Jimmy’s classic 107 entry proof, as well as Jimmy & Eddie’s 110-115 entry proof that gives Russell’s Reserve Single Barrel it’s rich and bold profile.
-The box liner notes give a few additional details:
+Containing straight bourbons aged ten to twenty years, it may be the only Wild Turkey (save for possibly 2012-2013 Rare Breed) composed of whiskey from all three known barrel-entry proofs: 107 (pre-2004), 110 (2004-2006), and 115 (2006-present).
+So, we have Jimmy’s classic 107 entry proof, as well as Jimmy & Eddie’s 110-115 entry proof that gives Russell’s Reserve Single Barrel its rich and bold profile.
+Decades’ box liner notes give a few additional details:

 Barrels for this limited edition were chosen from the center and upper floors of Wild Turkey’s McBrayer Rickhouse.
 This harmonious mingling of liquid results in an extraordinarily enjoyable whiskey with the finesse and deep character of older bourbon anchored by the bold, balanced, and vibrant backbone of younger bourbon.

 Decades truly is a fitting title for this special Wild Turkey release.
 The Russells (together) have seen nearly 100 years of distilling come and go.
 They’ve experienced numerous changes along the way, but one thing remains the same – they continue to make damn fine Kentucky straight bourbon whiskey.

 Wild Turkey Master’s Keep Decades (2017) – 104-proof, non-chill filtered KSBW – aged “ten to twenty years” – bottled by Wild Turkey Distilling Co., Lawrenceburg, KY – batch #0001, bottle #19968